 Did you know that having classroom jobs not only builds capacity, but that it also helps students learn important life skills and responsibilities?
+This is just the beginning when it comes to the importance of classroom jobs.
 Giving them those jobs helps your classroom almost run itself.
 Sound too good to be true?
 It’s not!

 Classroom jobs take the responsibility off of YOU and instead directs those important must do tasks to students.
 We’re talking sharpening pencils, running notes, and monitoring energy- all those things that help your classroom run smoothly.
 Turns out if there’s a task to complete, students most likely can, and WANT to be, in charge.